 Thus an industry that primarily collects or records people’s data, blockchain engineers can prove their mettle by revolutionising data storage and privacy standards.

-Another data heavy industry that is the baking sector, has been completely disrupted by big data today.
+Another data-heavy industry that is the baking sector, has been completely disrupted by big data today.
 By facilitating easy customer segmentation, accessing millions of public records effectively and catering to the client requirements in an economical way, Big Data has completely changed the face of this sector.
-However, it still faces one of the most prominent issues that is lack of data storage safety.
+However, it still faces one of the most prominent issues that is a lack of data storage safety.
 Blockchain being a decentralised and transparent network has created multiple career opportunities for Blockchain engineers in this sector.

 A lot of international banks have been testing the efficacy of blockchain for the same reason.
 For example, the Polish Bank has a Credit Data Processing Bureau, that records the credit histories of about 150 million Europeans.
-A British fintech called the Billon Group, made a unique system based on blockchain for their bureau to process customer data.
+A British fintech called the Billon Group made a unique system based on blockchain for their bureau to process customer data.
 Upon successful completion of this project, the storage of personal information of clients will transform completely.

 This is one of the major reasons why blockchain engineers are in-demand even in an industry as narrow as the banking sector.